AEON-Project/bnb-x402/README.md

 ![x402 Protocol Flow](./static/flow.png)

 **Flow Description:**
-1. Client Application makes GET request to /api
-2. Server responds with 402 Payment Required and returns payment requirements
-3. The Client SDK uses the wallet to sign payments, and this process includes both pre-authorization and signature.
-4. Use a request header with PAYMENT SIGNATURE to request the server
-5. Client retries request with `PAYMENT-SIGNATURE` & `PAYMENT-REQUIRED`
-5. Server sends payment to Facilitator for verification
-6. Server processes request and settles payment
-7. Server returns 200 OK with content to Client Application

-**Flow Description:**
 1. **Initial Request**: Client makes standard HTTP request
 2. **Payment Required**: Server responds with `402 Payment Required` and payment requirements
 3. **Payment Selection**: Client SDK selects appropriate payment method,like bsc chain.